 - Be able to provide evidence of progress towards targets and standards by keeping, analyzing and reporting on accurate data

-- Lead aspects of training at the Teach For Cambodia Summer Training (6-week intensive residential training), which is likely to include facilitating trainings for a group of 30 Fellows, running small group reflections, working one-on-one to support Fellows, working with other experts and providing some logistical support to the Director of Training and Director of Leadership Development and Support
+- Lead aspects of training at the Teach For Cambodia Summer Training (5-week intensive residential training), which is likely to include facilitating trainings for a group of 35 Fellows, running small group reflections, working one-on-one to support Fellows, working with other experts and providing some logistical support to the Director of Training and Director of Leadership Development and Support

 - Assist the Directors and other training experts on all matters related to the development of the Leadership Development and Support function, and occasionally with organizational priorities from other areas (such as placement or recruitment of Fellows) as needed

-- You will be travelling monthly to visit each of the Fellows you support (around 10-15 Fellows).
+- You will be travelling monthly to visit each of the Fellows you support (around 15-20 Fellows).
 The team has a shared responsibility in supporting these Fellows.
-They will be based in about 10 schools in Phnom Penh, Kandal, and Kampong Cham.
+They are based in 10 schools in Phnom Penh, Kandal, and Kampong Chhnang.

 - If possible, you can use your own vehicle to make these trips.